 iVarPro leverages the release region concept from VarPro.
 A region \(R\) is first defined using VarPro rules.
 Since using only data within \(R\) often results in insufficient sample size for stable gradient estimation, iVarPro releases \(R\) along a coordinate \(s\).
 This means the constraint on \(s\) is removed while all others are held fixed, yielding additional variation specifically in the \(s\)-direction, precisely what is needed to compute directional derivatives.

 Local gradients are then estimated via linear regression on the expanded region.
-The parameter cut controls the amount of constraint relaxation.
-A value of cut = 1 corresponds to one standard deviation of the release coordinate, calibrated automatically from the data.
+For continuous release variables, the parameter cut controls the amount of constraint relaxation, where cut = 1 corresponds to one standard deviation of the release coordinate, calibrated automatically from the data.
+When cut is not supplied, it is constructed as a grid from 0 to cut.max.
+Smaller values of cut.max force more local neighborhoods and can sharpen case-specific gradients near discontinuities, while larger values induce smoother, more global behavior.

-The flexibility of this framework makes it suitable for quantifying individual-level importance in regression, classification, and survival settings.
+The flexibility of this framework makes it suitable for quantifying case-specific variable importance in regression, classification, and survival settings.
+Currently, multivariate forests are not handled.

 Author